Information about our services for patients and families.Find out more

 Our Community Team offer advice, emotional support and help with future planning.

-We have four dedicated Nurse Specialists who support patients with End Stage Renal Failure, End Stage Liver Disease, Advanced Heart Failure and Dementia.
+We have three dedicated Nurse Specialists who support patients with End Stage Renal Failure, End Stage Liver Disease and Advanced Heart Failure.

 Social workers and counsellors who can provide emotional support to patients, families and carers.

 Our resident artist can help you express yourself through creative arts during this difficult time.